Behavior Policies, Discipline and Grievance Procedures

 D. If You Need Assistance

 Help concerning drug and alcohol-related problems is available from several sources.
-If you need assistance, or know of someone who needs help, or have questions concerning alcohol and drug abuse, you may contact in confidence any of the following:
+If you need assistance, know of someone who needs help, or have questions concerning alcohol and drug abuse, you may contact in confidence any of the following:

 Director of Human Resources